-Everything you need to know about traveling to France this summer
+Everything you need to know about traveling to France

 France is opening up again, but not all at once.
+American travelers were first welcomed back in early June.
+In September, in response to E.U. officials removing the United States from the its “safe list,” France moved to allow unvaccinated Americans to only enter the country for essential travel.
+They must also get a coronavirus test before arrival, and quarantine for seven days on arrival.

-American travelers were welcomed back in early June, while many others face stronger restrictions to visit.
+Many other countries still face strong restrictions to visit.
 As a result, those who go to France at this time will see it much emptier than before the pandemic, particularly in the country’s capital.

 “It’s a very special time to come to Paris because I don’t think any of us has ever had the chance to experience the most touristed city in the world like this,” Zimbeck says.

-If you are planning a trip to France this summer, here’s some advice from travel experts on what you need to know before you go.
+If you are planning a trip to France, here’s some advice from travel experts on what you need to know before you go.

 How to show your vaccination status

-The United States remains on France’s “green” country list, and Americans are allowed to visit France by showing their vaccination card.
+In September, the United States was moved to France’s “orange” country list, meaning that only vaccinated Americans may visit for tourism.
+Unvaccinated travelers need “proof of a compelling reason” to enter.
+That includes diplomats, some students and healthcare workers — but not tourists.

-If they have not been vaccinated, travelers will need to show a negative PCR or antigen test result no more than 72 hours old.
+If they have not been vaccinated, travelers will need to show a negative PCR or antigen test result taken no more than 72 hours prior to travel.
+On arrival, unvaccinated Americans must quarantine for seven days.
 Children under 11 are exempt from the testing requirement.

+Vaccinated travelers will need to show proof of their immunization before boarding their flights and also throughout their trip.

+This summer, France rolled out its health pass for museums, concerts, sporting events and restaurants, as well as planes and trains throughout the country (but not the subway; for that, you just need to wear a face mask).

+Those who do not get their application processed in time for their trip must provide proof of a negative coronavirus test taken within 72 hours, regardless of vaccination status.
+Travelers will have to get test results with a temporary QR code generated by a health-care professional.
+You can get one from a pharmacy; search for testing locations online here.

+Once you’ve received your health pass QR code, you can either carry a paper copy upload it to the TousAntiCovid phone app to keep a digital record.

-Agnes Angrand, deputy director of the French tourism authority, Atout France, recommends that visitors bring their original vaccinated card with them, but it doesn’t hurt to carry extra copies of it in your luggage, or have a photo of it on your phone.
-You will have to show proof of vaccination before you board the flight, when you arrive in France and in certain events with large crowds.
+Agnes Angrand, deputy director of the French tourism authority Atout France, still recommends that visitors bring their original vaccination card with them.

-As far as “vaccine passports” go, at this time travelers from the United States are excluded from the European Union’s digital green certificate system that went into effect July 1.
-The system’s goal is to streamline travel across the continent, so the certificate is only available to people who live in Europe.
-Americans will be asked to show their vaccination card or negative coronavirus test results in lieu of the digital green certificate.

 How to dine and explore

-As we have reported on in the United States, it’s the summer of reservations; the same holds true for France.
-That goes for restaurants, museums, transportation and live events.
+If you have your heart set on visiting particular restaurants, museums, transportation and live events, plan in advance.
 While it has always been helpful to make restaurant reservations at popular places ahead of time, Zimbeck says, it is particularly necessary now.

 “The restaurants are very small, and the ones that are in demand are booked up weeks in advance,” she says.